-RLAs provide a welcoming, family-oriented environment and help you develop the skills needed to become an independent and strong individual.
-RLAs are here to help you transition into your home away from home.
-They plan and implement educational and social programming, point you in the right directions on academic or personal issues, and promote a sense of community within the residence.
+RLCs are students who live in the residence and provide a welcoming, family-oriented environment.
+They will help you develop the skills needed to become an independent and strong individual and transition from living at home to your new residence home.
+They plan and implement educational and social programming, help you find supports for academic or personal issues if you need them, and promote a sense of community within the residence.

 There are lots of activities that you can participate in to help you find your way here at Holland College.
 Whether it is through social activities, athletics, recreational sports, clubs, or by being active in student leadership through the student union, you will find that participating will help you feel like you belong here.
-With students from across the globe, you will learn more about different cultures, languages, and histories, and gain a strong sense of how you fit into it all!
+By socializing with our international students, you will learn more about different cultures, languages, and histories, and gain a strong sense of how you fit into it all!

 It is important to sit down with your roommates and have an honest conversation about how you are going to handle different aspects of living together.
 Here are a few suggestions to start the conversation:

 Sharing of Items